ramonrovirosa/Strophe_Wrapper_Library/README.md

-Strophe_Wrapper_Library
+Strophe Wrapper Library
 =======================

 Strophe JavaScript Wrapper Library for Connecting, Messaging, &amp; Presence notifications from Contacts.
+Require.js was used for the dependencies [Strophe.js, JQuery].

+##How to Use the Library##
+To use simply include the script:
+`<script data-main="main" src="js/require.js"></script>`

 ####Source Code####
 The main source code can be found in [chat.js](chat.js)

+##Functionality##
 ####Connecting####
   `Chat.connect('jabberID','password','BOSH_SERVICE','debuggingMode);`
   * Bosh_Service: is the name of the BOSH Server and is an optional parameter.
 Default is 'http://localhost:5280/http-bind'